-The deal will now have to be formally approved by Parliament and Council.
+The directive will now have to be formally approved in a plenary vote.
 Once approved, the directive will enter into force 20 days after its publication in the EU Official Journal.
 The new rules will start to apply 24 months after the entry into force.

 The current rules applying to motor insurance enable EU residents to travel anywhere in the EU without the need to buy additional insurance.